maxfridbe/PicoMVVM/README.md

 How to use:
 >  PicoMVVM has one dependency that must be installed.
 	We also reccommend using this dependency for your own project.
 	Add the VS plugin Fody.
+[MORE ON FODY HERE](https://github.com/Fody/Fody).
 	This is a codeweaver extension which keeps you from having to write manual NotifyPropertyChanged.
 	_Note:_ it is trivial to change PicoMVVM to not use Fody so feel free to do so if you are against codeweaving.